coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 Asynchronous Execution!
 Not inside a queue!
 ```
 Bob, you guessed it right. you see that the code on the main queue (the second for loop) and the code of our dispatch queue run in parallel.
-The important here is to make clear that our main queue is free to “work” while we have another task running in the background, and this didn’t happen on the synchronous execution of the queue.
+The important thing here is to make clear that our main queue is free to “work” while we have another task running in the background, and this didn’t happen on the synchronous execution of the queue.

 #### Queue Priority and Quality of Service

-GCD also provide Quality of Service similar to Operations for prioritising the task.
+GCD also provide Quality of Service similar to Operations for prioritizing the task.

 ```swift
 public enum QualityOfService: Int {